sharma-vidhi/StarbucksApp-DesignPatterns/README.md

 - Java Programming with Processing from professor. https://slack-files.com/files-pri-safe/T0AMW0A3S-FE1PXQENB/java_programming_with_processing.pdf?c=1542777253-18a17676a94dbe8e972df65fdb4a86d335ebf835
 - Processing official website.   https://processing.org/

-Development environment setup instruction (latest version using visitor design pattern between processing, starbucks.jar and new screens)
+Development environment setup instruction (latest version)

+We are using visitor design pattern between processing, starbucks.jar and new screens.

 All the new screens are under team project folder now.

 1) Here is the source code for implementing the team project: https://github.com/nguyensjsu/fa18-202-mystic/tree/master/yinghua_qin/starbucksTeamSource

 2) Here is the latest processing code: https://github.com/nguyensjsu/fa18-202-mystic/tree/master/yinghua_qin/starbucks_processing_v2

 3) Here is the two library we use.
 Please check the readme file here for how to use them.  https://github.com/nguyensjsu/fa18-202-mystic/tree/master/yinghua_qin/starbucksJarLibraries

-Development environment setup instruction (This is *not* needed anymore as we are using the new approach.)
+Development environment setup instruction (This is *not* needed anymore as we are using the above new approach.)

     1) Download the jar files here:
     - https://github.com/nguyensjsu/fa18-202-mystic/tree/master/5.SourceCode/StarbucksGUI/lib/starbucks.jar